The Pasifika Prediabetes Youth Empowerment Programme

 Lifestyle intervention programmes that use a culturally-centred approach, that are led by the community, and consider the social-physical-cultural realities of the environment, are far more likely to be effective in addressing obesity, and prediabetes.

-Working in a collaborative partnership with Pasifika communities, this study proposes to implement two different lifestyle programmes that empower Pasifika communities to lead healthier lifestyles and to live independently:
+Working in a collaborative partnership with Pasifika communities, this study is implementing two different lifestyle programmes that empower Pasifika communities to lead healthier lifestyles and to live independently:

 - Youth empowerment programme obesity study (15-24 year olds)

 - Young adults prediabetes study (25-45 year olds)

 Both programmes aim to build knowledge, understanding, and skills to empower behavioural changes to reduce the perpetual prevalence of obesity and prediabetes.

 This research project is funded by the Ministry of Health, Health Research Council and Healthier Lives National Science Challenge as part of the Long Term Conditions Partnership.

 Read more about the project in Empowering youth for a healthier Pasifika generation.